richardvclam/react-native-tabbar-ios/README.md

 # TabBarIOS

-⚠️ Work in progress and not yet a fully npm library.
+⚠️ Work in progress and not yet a working npm library ⚠️

 The TabBarIOS has been [removed](https://github.com/react-native-community/releases/blob/master/CHANGELOG.md#ios-specific-10) from React Native v0.59.
 We still use it in one of our projects, so I'll malke sure it still works.
 Feel free to contribute.